Abandoned & Little-Known Airfields:

 The 1st air mail flight from Silver Star was said to be conducted by pilot William Engle.

-Silver Star Airport, as depicted on the 1943 NY Sectional Chart (courtesy of Chris Kennedy).
+was on the November 1942 NY Sectional Chart (courtesy of Ron Plate),

 Silver Star Airport was described in the April 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer)